Daniel G. Mitchell

 Daniel Garrett Mitchell is a retired United States Army major general who last served as the Commanding General of the United States Army Sustainment Command from June 24, 2020, to May 27, 2021.
 Previously, he served as the Commanding General of the United States Army Tank-automotive and Armaments Command.
-Mitchell attended the United States Military Academy, graduating with a B.S. degree in mechanical engineering in 1985.
+Mitchell graduated from Princeville High School in 1981.
+He subsequently attended the United States Military Academy where he played Division I rugby and graduated with a B.S. degree in mechanical engineering in 1985.
 He later earned master's degrees from the Naval Postgraduate School and the Army War College.